 Welcome to Thoughts on the Market.
 I'm Michael Zezas, Head of Public Policy Research and Municipal Strategy for Morgan Stanley.
-Along with my colleagues bringing you a variety of perspectives, I'll be talking about the intersection between U.S. public policy and financial markets.
-It's Wednesday, October 21st, at 11:30 a.m. in New York.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the intersection between U.S. public policy and financial markets.
+It's Wednesday, January 20th, at 11:00 AM in New York.

 Thanks for listening.
-If you enjoy Thoughts on the Market, please take a moment to rate review us on the Apple Podcasts app.
+If you enjoy the show, please share Thoughts on the Market with a friend or colleague, or leave us review on Apple Podcasts.
 It helps more people find the show.